 In this volume, the reader is finally given a reason as to why Cavity has been trying to capture Cinnamoroll.
 I’m not sure that I completely buy the reason, but I think the kids in the intended audience for this manga really won’t question the explanation.

 Fluffy, Fluffy Cinnamoroll continues in the same “sweet” and “saccharine” tone that was in Volume One of the series.
 To be honest, I have a feeling it will continue to be this way for all five volumes of the series.

 The tone of the series, as well as the adventures that Cinnamoroll and his friends have, should inspire young manga readers to use their imaginations.
 While I may not have personally enjoyed this series much, I understand that I’m not part of the target market for Fluffy, Fluffy Cinnamoroll.

-This series should hold a strong appeal for younger readers who are just starting to get into manga; however, I think that the series will appeal more to little girls than to little boys due to the “cuteness” of the series.
-While I may not personally enjoy Fluffy, Fluffy Cinnamoroll, this serves can still serve as a good “gateway” manga title for young readers, in much the same way as Pokemon Adventures and Chi’s Sweet Home.
+This series should hold a strong appeal for younger readers who are just starting to get into manga.
+However, I think that the series will more likely appeal to little girls than to little boys due to the “cuteness” of the series.
+While I may not personally enjoy Fluffy, Fluffy Cinnamoroll, this series can still serve as a good “gateway” manga title for young readers, in much the same way as Pokemon Adventures and Chi’s Sweet Home.